 4. If information is disclosed pursuant to a federal or Washington state subpoena, discovery request, or other lawful process, the disclosure must be documented in the applicable Accounting of Disclosures database.

 5. Mental health, STD or substance abuse treatment program records:

 a.
-A patient’s mental health treatment records may be released without authorization to the patient’s counsel or guardian ad litem, without modification, at any time in order to prepare for involuntary commitment or recommitment proceedings, reexaminations, appeals, or other actions relating to detention, admission, commitment, or a patient’s rights.
+A patient’s mental health treatment records may be released without authorization to the patient’s counsel or guardian ad litem, without modification, at any time in order to prepare for involuntary commitment or recommitment proceedings, guardianship proceedings, reexaminations, appeals, or other actions relating to detention, admission, commitment, or a patient’s rights.

 b.
 The minimum necessary information concerning mental health treatment records and STD records may be released without authorization for proceedings regarding the abuse or neglect of a child.